GoogleCloudPlatform/click-to-deploy/k8s/jenkins/docs/CONFIGURE_K8S_PLUGIN_IN_JENKINS.md

-# Tutorials

-## Scaling Agents on Kubernetes
+# Using Kubernetes to scale Jenkins agents

-K8s and Jenkins can be integrated together and deploy multiple pods as Jenkins agents on demand, this can allow Jenkins to be flexible and escalate workload in pods dynamically, also allow to deploy any container solution inside pipelines and build containers.
+You can integrate Jenkins with Kubernetes to deploy multiple pods as Jenkins agents on demand.
+This enables your Jenkins deployment to dynamically scale its workload, and to deploy any container solution inside pipelines and build containers.

-In this document you will find instructions to integrate Jenkins and K8s.
+This page contains instructions for integrating Jenkins with Kubernetes.

 ## Architecture